tagomobile/api/README.md

 Help us make it better
 ----------------------

 Please tell us how we can make the API better.
-If you have a specific feature request or if you found a bug, please email us at [support@tago.ca](mailto:support@tago.ca).
+If you have a specific feature request or if you found a bug, please email us at [support@tago.ca](mailto:support@tago.ca)